 Financial abuse can leave victims isolated and anxious, limiting their independence and their ability to effectively parent or look after basic needs.

-Some of the forms and signs of financial abuse may include:
+Some forms and signs of financial abuse

 - Prevented from working